google/keytransparency/docs/design.md

 #### The server doesn’t add or revoke a key for the user?

-The server can either 404 the user, in which case, the user may phone a journalist with an HTTPS transcript of the request.
+The server can 404 the user, in which case, the user may phone a journalist with an HTTPS transcript of the request.

 #### Equivocates (Answers the same query in different ways for different users)